SamJ26/csharp-and-dotnet-lectures/lecture_02/lecture.md

     - Finalizer
     - Virtual, abstract and protected members
     - Parameterless constructor
-- A constructor of a structure type must initialize all instance fields
+- A constructor of a structure type must initialize all instance fields (does not apply to **C# 11** and later - compiler initiales uninitialized fields to default values)

 ---